MMVSlab/VMD-scripts_repo/README.md

 # VMD-scripts_repo
 Repository of home made VMD scripts
-Advantages: speed and possibility to easily select part of the system.
+Advantages: speed and possibility to easily select part of the molecules for measurement.